Grools/grools-application/README.md

 # GROOLS Application

-GROOLS is a powerful reasoner representing knowledge as graph and dealing with uncertainties and contradictions.
-This application is a standalone tools that illustrates a possible usage of GROOLS API.
+GROOLS is a powerful reasoner representing knowledge as graph and dealing with uncertainties and contradictions for predictions and expectations.
+This application is a standalone tool that illustrates a possible usage of GROOLS API.

 **Cite me** [![DOI](https://zenodo.org/badge/61386938.svg)](https://zenodo.org/badge/latestdoi/61386938)

-## Biology
+## Biological application
 This GROOLS application is a bioinformatics software that helps biologists in the evaluation of genome functional annotation through biological processes like metabolic pathways.

 Two different resources are used to represent biological knowledge: